MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 Now, let's take a look at the newly generated code in the `MNIST.cs` file.
 We have three classes:

-- **MNISTModel** creates the machine learning model representation, binds the specific inputs and outputs to model, and evaluates the model asynchronously.
+- **MNISTModel** creates the machine learning model representation, creates a sessions on the system default device, binds the specific inputs and outputs to model, and evaluates the model asynchronously.
-- **MNISTModelInput** initializes the input types that the model expects.
+- **MNISTInput** initializes the input types that the model expects.
 In this case, the input expects a VideoFrame.
-- **MNISTModelOutput** initializes the types that the model will output.
+- **MNISTOutput** initializes the types that the model will output.
 In this case, the output will be a list called "classLabel" of type `<long>` and a Dictionary called "prediction" of type `<long, float>`

 We'll now use these classes to load, bind, and evaluate the model in our project.